1nferious/1nferious/README.md

 I'm a Cyber Security Ethusiast, I develop projects from time to time.

-Currently a developer for ARS (https://ars.red/)
+Currently a developer for ARS ars.red

 ## Languages I know
 ```py